krisztianmukli/.github/SUPPORT.md

 Please **do not** do any the following:

-1. :x: Do not reach out to the author or contributor on Twitter (or other social media) by tweeting or sending a direct message.
+1. :x: Do not reach out to the author or contributor on social media or sending a direct message.

 1. :x: Do not email the author or contributor.